walac/walac.github.io/_posts/2021-06-24-kernel-crashes.md

 The line `1263` is where  we make the call.

-As I promised at the beggining, we will now recover the values of the local variables `statesnew` and `statesold`.
-Let's start by looking at the beginning of the `rcutorture_one_extend` function assembly code:
+As promised at the beginning, we will now recover the values of the local variables `statesnew` and `statesold`.
+Let's start by looking at the start of the `rcutorture_one_extend` function assembly code:

 ```